Find out how an apprenticeship can help you grow your business. Choose from employing new staff or upskilling your existing staff.

 People aged 16 and upwards can be employed.
 The training provider should help with recruitment.
 Some providers, such as colleges, will have their own website and may have a pool of students who have applied for a qualification.

 Training providers may use online recruitment agencies such as indeed.com and social media.
-You can organise your own recruitment using the following options:
+You can organise your own recruitment by:

-• Advertise via the Government’s Recruit an Apprentice (the training provider will need to do this).
+• advertising through the government’s Recruit an Apprentice (the training provider will need to do this).

-• Advertise through Jobs24, your website and social media accounts.
+• advertising through Jobs24, your website and social media accounts.

-• If you are considering a school leaver, contact your local school or college.
+• considering a school leaver and contact your local school or college.
 The best time to recruit school leavers is May and June.

-• Ask your staff to ask family and friends.
+• asking your staff to ask family and friends.

 For more information and guidance about apprenticeships, please contact economic.growth@north-norfolk.gov.uk.